jakob-bagterp/browserist/docs/reference/browser/get/attribute.md

 ---
-title: Documentation for Get Attribute Methods
+title: Documentation of Get Attribute Methods
 description: Learn how to use the get element attribute methods in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation